Freshman: 2.50 GPA and good academic and disciplinary standing. All others: Good academic and disciplinary standing.

 This program partners with ACCENT International, a US-based non-profit study abroad provider with offices in London.
 Classes take place at the new ACCENT Center, located in the heart of the Bloomsbury area of London, near the University of London.
 It is near the British Museum, which is one of the greatest museums in the world.
 It also a few minutes’ walk from the shopping and dining districts of Covent Garden and Soho.
 ACCENT will provide a comprehensive on-site orientation focusing on culture, your academic program, and practical information about living in Londno and Britain.
 Students are then invited to use the ACCENT Study Center in their city as a home base – visiting throughout their program to use the internet or library, check the cultural events calendar, or ask questions about anything at all.
 Please take a look at ACCENT's website for information about the facilities and services they provide: http://accentintl.com/cities/london.

-Housing is NOT provided during the first week of the program in Iowa City.
+Housing is NOT provided during the first ten days of the program in Iowa City.
 Students must make their own arrangements for housing during this time.

-While in London students will live in double occupancy apartments and will be provided hotel accommodations in Edinburgh.
+While in London students will live in double occupancy apartments.
 The housing is provided through ACCENT and is near to the ACCENT London Study Center.
-You can find more information about the accommodations from ACCENT's website here: http://accentintl.com/cities/london/london-housing/
+You can find more information about the accommodations from ACCENT's website here: ACCENT London Housing

-Program participants will have the option of preparing their own meals using the cooking facilities in the apartments, eating at the University of London cafeteria, or choosing from the wonderful variety of restaurants for which London and Edinburgh are famous.
+Program participants will have the option of preparing their own meals using the cooking facilities in the apartments, eating at the University of London cafeteria, or choosing from the wonderful variety of restaurants for which London is famous.